wp-plugins/google-document-embedder/readme.txt

 == Screenshots ==

-1. Default appearance of embedded viewer
+1. Default appearance of embedded viewer (cropped)
 2. Enhanced viewer toolbar showing option to view full screen in same window
 3. Enhanced viewer colors can be customized using basic settings or your own CSS file.
 This "dark" template is included as an example.
 4. Preview of the settings page (portion of profile edit page)